Trayvon Martin: Lawyer calls for shooter's arrest

 The US Department of Justice has announced an investigation into the police handling of the case.

 A Florida grand jury will also hear evidence in the case on 10 April, a state prosecutor has said.

 A grand jury convenes to determine if there is enough evidence to bring a case to trial.

-Florida Governor Rick Scott has asked the Florida Department of Law Enforcement to assist in the investigation.'Out of the water'
+Florida Governor Rick Scott has asked the Florida Department of Law Enforcement to assist in the investigation.

 In an impassioned speech, Mr Crump said police had a clear duty: "Arrest George Zimmerman."